 Baking with Sourdough Discard

-Baking powder helps this carrot cake rise, instead of biological leaveners (commercial yeast or sourdough).
+Baking powder helps this cake rise, instead of biological leaveners (commercial yeast or sourdough).
 As the batter bakes, baking powder produces carbon dioxide which imparts a soft, and fluffy texture to your cake.
 Because you won’t be using an active sourdough starter to make this cake rise you can bake with your sourdough discard straight from the refrigerator without activating or feeding it first.

 Tips for Success